 Dermatofibrosarcoma protuberans (DFSP)

 This type is extremely rare and starts in the skin.
 It occurs most often in adults in their 30s.
 It usually behaves like a non cancerous (benign) tumour and does not spread.
 But it can spread in a small number of people.

 There is a small risk that DFSP can change and develop into a different type of fibrosarcoma which behaves more like a cancererous tumour.
 This is called malignant transformation.

 This includes fibrosarcoma and myxofibrosarcoma.

 Rhabdomyosarcomas develop from skeletal (striated) muscle cells.
-This is the type of muscle that you can control.
+This is the type of muscle that you can control (voluntary muscle).
 Rhabdomyosarcomas can develop anywhere in the body.

 In the UK around 120 people are diagnosed with rhabdomyosarcoma every year.

 Types of rhabdomyosarcoma include:

 - Embryonal rhabdomyosarcomas (more common in children and young people)

 - Alveolar rhabdomyosarcomas (more common in younger adults)

 - Pleomorphic rhabdomyosarcoma ( this is rare most common in adults)

 Soft tissue Ewing's sarcomas

 Rarely, it can start in soft tissues.
 Soft tissue Ewing's sarcoma are called extra-skeletal Ewing's sarcoma.
 Extra-skeletal means they are outside the bone.
 Around 40 cases are diagnosed in the UK each year.

 These soft tissue tumours behave a bit differently to other types of soft tissue sarcoma.
 They're usually treated in the same way as Ewing's sarcoma that start in the bone.

-These sarcomas are most commonly found around the knee, and they start in cells close to joints and tendons.
+These sarcomas are most commonly found around the knee, and they start in cells that look similar to cells in joints and tendons.
 They can be found anywhere in the body.
 Around 80 cases are diagnosed in the UK each year.

 These sarcomas usually show up as hard lumps but can be present for some time before they start to grow bigger.
 They're more common in young adults.